New in 2024:

 At the retail level, there's a growing emphasis on art glass and--most important of all--the souvenir trade.

-To plan your trip to Murano (which is only a few minutes from central Venice by public waterbus), use the navigation table or the "Next page" links at the bottom of each page.
+To plan your trip to Murano (which is only a few minutes from central Venice by public waterbus), scroll through this guide or browse the menu at the bottom of each page.

 Next page: Murano glass museums